 HTSC materials exhibit many unique properties that make them attractive for a wide range of microwave applications.
 Due to the extremely low surface resistance of superconductors at microwave frequencies [2], the immediate microwave application of superconductivity is passive components, such as resonators, filters, multiplexers, circulators, power splitters and combinators, delay lines and switches.
 For example, the thin film HTSC materials have 10 to 1000 times lower surface resistance than copper at microwave frequencies[1].
 As a result, HTSC passive microwave components, such as resonators [3] and filters [5], have very low loss and high Q value.
 Great improvement has been found for these passive microwave components as compared to their normal conductor counterparts.
-In addition, due to the nonlinear superconductivity application in HTSC active microwave circuits such as detectors, mixers, parametric amplifiers, and oscillators were developed [1].
+In addition, due to the non-linear superconducting quantum tunneling effects, now known as the Josephson effects, superconductivity application in HTSC active microwave circuits such as detectors, mixers, parametric amplifiers, and oscillators were developed [1].
 The improvement in device performance is so pronounced that many superconductive microwave devices would not function if they were made using normal conductors.